Winner of the 2020 Anne Friedberg Innovative Scholarship Award, sponsored by the Society for Cinema and Media Studies (SCMS).

 About the author

-Alisa Lebow is Reader in Film Studies at Sussex University.
+Alisa Lebow is Professor of Screen Media at Sussex University.

 "I can think of no other project where filmmakers as an aggregate probe the ways in which large scale political events are represented.
 The power of Filming Revolution lies in the fact that it operates exactly in accord with the argument advanced within it: open-ended and counter-monumental."